-- 7.13.14 Internal review A review of a decision by the insurer under Division 7.3 (Internal review of insurer's decisions) of the Act. - 7.13.15 Internal reviewer An insurer's internal reviewer who may conduct an internal review under Division 7.3 of the Act. - 7.13.16 MAI scheme The NSW motor accident injuries scheme, created under Act. - 7.13.17 Matters A merit review matter, medical assessment matter, miscellaneous claims assessment matter or claims assessment matter as declared by Schedule 2 of the Act. - 7.13.18 Medical assessment matter A matter declared by Schedule 2, clause 2 of the Act to be a medical assessment matter. - 7.13.19 Medical assessor A person appointed by the Authority under Part 7, Division 7.2 as a DRS medical assessor. - 7.13.20 Medical review panel Comprised of at least two DRS medical assessors who have been appointed by the Authority under Section 7.4 of the Act for the purposes of conducting a review of a single medical assessment under Section 7.26 of the Act. - 7.13.21 Merit review matter A matter declared by Schedule 2, clause 1 of the Act to be a merit review matter. - 7.13.22 Merit review panel Comprised of at least two merit reviewers who have been appointed by the Authority under Section 7.4 of the Act for the purposes of conducting a review of a single merit review under Section 7.15 of the Act. - 7.13.23 Merit reviewer A person appointed by the Authority under Part 7, Division 7.2 as a DRS merit reviewer. - 7.13.24 Miscellaneous claims assessment matter A matter declared under Schedule 2, Section 3 of the Act to be a miscellaneous claims assessment matter. - 7.13.25 Officer of DRS A staff member of the Authority who is also staff member of DRS. - 7.13.26 PCA The principal claims assessor of DRS appointed under Schedule 3 of the Act. - 7.13.27 Person under a legal incapacity includes: - 7.13.29.1. a child under the age of 18 years, and - 7.13.29.2. a forensic patient within the meaning of the Mental Health (Forensic Provisions) Act 1990 (NSW), as defined in Section 42 of that Act, and - 7.13.29.3. an involuntary patient or forensic patient within the meaning of the Mental Health Act 2007 (NSW), as defined in Section 4 of that Act, and
+- 7 13 14 Internal review - A review of a decision by the insurer under Division 7.3 (Internal review of insurer's decisions) of the Act.
+7.13.15 Internal reviewer - An insurer's internal reviewer who may conduct an internal review under Division 7.3 of the Act.
+7.13.16 MAI scheme - The NSW motor accident injuries scheme, created under Act.
+7.13.17 Matters - A merit review matter, medical assessment matter, or miscellaneous claims assessment matter as declared by Schedule 2 of the Act.
+7.13.18 Medical assessment matter - A matter declared by Schedule 2, clause 2 of the Act to be a medical assessment matter.
+7.13.19 Medical assessor - A person appointed by the Authority under Part 7, Division 7.2 as a DRS medical assessor.
+7.13.20 Medical review panel - Comprised of at least two DRS medical assessors who have been appointed by the Authority under Section 7.4 of the Act for the purposes of conducting a review of a single medical assessment under Section 7.26 of the Act.
+7.13.21 Merit review matter - A matter declared by Schedule 2, clause 1 of the Act to be a merit review matter.
+7.13.22 Merit review panel - Comprised of at least two merit reviewers who have been appointed by the Authority under Section 7.4 of the Act for the purposes of conducting a review of a single merit review under Section 7.15 of the Act.
+7.13.23 Merit reviewer - A person appointed by the Authority under Part 7, Division 7.2 as a DRS merit reviewer.
+7.13.24 Miscellaneous claims assessment matter - A matter declared under Schedule 2, Section 3 of the Act to be a miscellaneous claims assessment matter.
+Officer of DRS - A staff member of the Authority who is also staff member of 7.13.25 DRS.
+7.13.26 PCA - The principal claims assessor of DRS appointed under Schedule 3 of the - Definitions that apply in these Guidelines cont